Page Reviewed / Updated - November 05, 2020

 The Elderly and Disabled (E&D) Waiver is intended for individuals who would require nursing home placement, if not for the services provided by this waiver.
 Supports and services may include adult day care, meal delivery, assistance with activities of daily living, such as mobility and toiletry, light housecleaning, and respite care.

 In order to be eligible for long-term care Medicaid in Mississippi, there are both income and asset restrictions.
-As of 2019, an applicant may not have a monthly income in excess of $2,313.
-In other words, they may not have an annual income of more than $27,756.
+As of 2020, an applicant may not have a monthly income in excess of $2,349.
+In other words, they may not have an annual income of more than $28,188.
 (This figure is equivalent to 300% of the Federal Benefit Rate).
 As far as assets, an applicant is restricted to $4,000 in countable (liquid) resources.
 (These are assets that are cash or can easily be converted to cash).
-However, the asset limit excludes certain assets, such as an individual’s home, as long as they, or their spouse, live in it, and it is valued under $585,000.
+However, the asset limit excludes certain assets, such as an individual’s home, as long as they live in it, or have “intent” to return to it, and their equity interest in the home is under $595,000.
+If they have a spouse who lives in the home, it is exempt regardless of the applicant’s circumstances.
 Other exempt assets include household furnishings, a vehicle, and personal belongings, such as one’s engagement and wedding rings.

 Having income or assets in excess of these amounts does not automatically disqualify one from Mississippi Medicaid.
 However, it is very important that one does not give away assets or sell them very cheaply in order to meet Medicaid’s asset limit.
 The state of Mississippi looks back on all past asset transfers for 60-months from the date of one’s application.
 This is called the Medicaid Look-Back Period.
 If one has gifted assets or sold them under fair market value, this is in violation of the look-back period and can result in a period of Medicaid ineligibility.